Local Wally's Top San Diego Restaurants

 BLUE WATER SEAFOOD MARKET AND GRILL

 Fresh fish is what Blue Water Seafood Market and Grill is all about.
 Located on India Street near another San Diego favorite, El Indio Mexican Restaurant, this tiny eatery garners a lot of praise from locals and visitors alike.
 You pick from their list of fresh fish, you tell them what sort of marinade or spices you want on it, and you say TACO.
 You can also say sandwich or plate or (gasp) salad, but say TACO because at roughly $5 per taco this is the deal.
-Lots of other seafood choices as well but this is the fish taco section and we’re talking about the Best Fish Tacos in San Diego so let’s stick to the topic.
-Trust me, this is a great fish taco if you want to actually taste how fresh the fish actually is.
+Lots of other seafood choices as well.
 BTW, if you are in Carlsbad there’s a restaurant called Blue Water Grill which has nothing to do with this place and just goes to show that picking a unique name, you know, like Local Wally, is probably the way to go.
-(Casual and inexpensive to moderate)
+LOCATION: Near airport DRESS: Ultra casual PRICE: Moderate

 OSCARS MEXICAN SEAFOOD

 The original Oscars Mexican Seafood is the one I go to.
 It’s one step away from being a dive bar sort of restaurant in Mexico.
 It feels authentic, it’s funky, it’s slightly not as clean as you would like (which is bonus points when talking authentic Mexican taco shop), and the tacos are awesomely great.
 The basic fish taco is under $2.50 and for five bucks you can get smoked fish, shrimp and scallops - all in the same taco.
 That mash up is the bomb, I love it.
 Hot sauce in squirt bottles, marginal service, this is where you come after you are done with the beach and han-gry for local food.
-Forget the cleaned up spin off locations in Hillcrest, East Village (downtown) and the now closed Encinitas location if you care about an authentic ambiance to go with your local beer and fish tacos.
-(Casual and inexpensive)
+Forget the cleaned up spin off locations in Hillcrest, East Village (downtown) and the now closed Encinitas location, go to the original Turquise St location if you care about an authentic ambiance to go with your local beer and fish tacos.
+LOCATION: Various but North Pacific Beach is best.
+DRESS: Swimsuit Optional PRICE: Cheap Eats

 I am proud of you if you seek out El Zarape.
 It’s everything a San Diego taco shop should be.
 It’s neighborhood focused, the service is can be uneven, it’s tiny with only a handful of tables, and it’s cheap.
 How cheap?
 How about $.99 fish taco cheap?
 The lobster tacos at $3.99 can be a bit chinzy so splurge on the burrito for $6.50 and die happy.
 This is the place to go if you are in the mid-city area east of Balboa Park and it’s not quite midnight and you really, really want tacos.
 Locals only sort of joint, you go there as a visitor and you are legit.
-(Casual and inexpensive)
+LOCATION: Funky Normal Heights, sort of close to Balboa Park DRESS: Flip Flops and shorts PRICE: Cheap Eats

 TUNA DOCKSIDE MARKET

 Tuna Dockside Market is a hidden gem - a pop up fish market on the pier between Seaport Village and the USS Midway, more or less, is a fishing pier where the local fishermen bring in their catch every Saturday morning from 8AM to 1PM.
 Everything here is fresh, there’s no fake prop fish or fresh frozen fish here.
 If you are on vacation it’s fun to see what the local waters have provided (and if you’re a local you would be wise to bring a cooler) and there’s always a stand there serving up ultra fresh fish tacos, typically two for $13.
 This is 100% local territory so it should be at the top of your list if you want to really experience San Diego like the locals do.
-(Casual and inexpensive for the quality you are getting)
+LOCATION: Downtown near Seaport Village DRESS: Who cares?
+PRICE: Cheap Eats

 What San Diego Restaurants Have BEST Ocean or Bay View?